Legislation would restrict what foods may be labeled ‘meat’

 “These products have to be very clearly marked as veggie, vegetarian or plant-based.
 That’s sort of the point, to offer alternatives to meat products,” he said.
 Colgrove’s association represents more than 170 companies including Impossible Foods and The Tofurky Co., which make plant-based meat substitutes.

-Cell cultured meat can not be purchased from stores yet, according to an email from Cathy Cochran, a spokesperson for the Alliance for Meat, Poultry and Seafood Innovation, an industry coalition representing five companies working on bringing cell-grown meat to the market.
+Cell cultured meat cannot be purchased from stores yet, according to an email from Cathy Cochran, vice president of Alliance for Meat, Poultry and Seafood Innovation, a lobbying group representing five companies working on bringing cell-grown meat to the market.

 In March, the U.S.Food and Drug Administration and Food Safety Inspection Service announced they would oversee the production of food made from cells of livestock and poultry to ensure they are “safely and accurately labeled.”